Japanese Americans: Sports

 In distance running, Miki (Michiko) Gorman won the Boston and New York City marathons twice in the 1970s.
 A former American record holder at the distance, she is the only woman to win both races twice, and is one of only two women to win both marathons in the same year.

 In professional sports, Nisei-born Wataru Misaka made the New York Knicks roster in 1947 as the first person of color to play in modern professional basketball, just months after Jackie Robinson had broken the color barrier in Major League Baseball for the Brooklyn Dodgers.
 Misaka played college basketball for the Utah Utes and led the team to win the 1944 NCAA and 1947 NIT championships.
 He took a two-year hiatus between these titles to serve in the United States Army in the American occupation of Japan.

 Wally Kaname Yonamine was a professional running back for the San Francisco 49ers in 1947.
 Lenn Sakata, born in Hawaii, played in the MLB from 1977 to 1987.
 Rex Walters, whose mother was Japanese, played in the NBA from 1993 to 2000.
 Lindsey Yamasaki was the first Asian American to play in the WNBA and finished off her NCAA career with the third-most career 3-pointers at Stanford University.
 Hikaru Nakamura became the youngest American ever to earn the titles of National Master (age 10) and International Grandmaster (age 15) in chess.
-In 2004, at the age of 16, he won the U.S. Chess Championship for the first time.
 He later won four other times.
 Collin Morikawa won golf's 2020 PGA Championship and 2021 Open Championship.

-Naomi Osaka, who held U.S. citizenship until she renounced it in 2019, was the main torchbearer of the 2020 Olympics in Tokyo.
+Tennis player Naomi Osaka, who moved to the United States aged three, had held U.S. citizenship until she renounced it in 2019 to represent Japan at the 2020 Summer Olympics.
+She was the main torchbearer at the event in Tokyo.
 Osaka resides in the United States.

-Kyle Larson, born to an American father and Japanese-American mother, won the 2021 NASCAR Cup Series.
+Kyle Larson, born to an American father and Japanese American mother, won the 2021 NASCAR Cup Series.
+In 2024, Jayden Daniels became the first starting NFL quarterback with Japanese ancestry since Arthur Matsu in 1928.